Neon:PrairieLand

 As told by him, this story became nothing more than another unhealthy dose of gaslighting.
 He is taking a very normal thing in our small family's life and hyper-spiritualizing it, once again, to fit his narrative and elevate his illusion of spiritual grandeur.
 Remember, he was “born into fire.” 🙄

 He was over-sensationalizing a normal thing that any aspiring godly parent would do with their children.
-It wasn't a spiritual breakthrough but a normal rhythm of our everyday lives.
-An act of everyday grace that doesn't need to be publicized as something super spiritual from the pulpit.
+It wasn't a spiritual breakthrough but a normal rhythm of our everyday lives—an act of everyday grace that doesn't need to be publicized as something super spiritual from the pulpit.

-If my inlaws had taken any interest in our family – they would have known that this is how we do life together.
+If my in-laws had taken any interest in our family – they would have known that this is how we do life together.
 God does amazing things in the dull ordinariness of life – it doesn't always have to rain down “Holy Spirit fire” from Heaven.
 God is just as present in the quiet everyday routines that we find ourselves in.

 Anyway, he then moved on to recount the conversation that followed between them and me.
 This was very hard to listen to because he was selective in what he retold and even dishonest about some of the things he chose to share.
 A lot of it was a twisted narrative.

-There were the usual apologies, excuses and tears from them – the standard response anytime we try to address any of these issues with my inlaws.
+There were the usual apologies, excuses and tears from them – the standard response anytime we try to address any of these issues with my in-laws.
 We gave a goodbye hug and went home.
 That's the extent of it.
 Things were said, but no resolution or heart change was made.
-And we constantly do this dance with my inlaws; it is freaking exhausting and demoralizing and often comes with the same results.
+And we constantly do this dance with my in-laws; it is freaking exhausting and demoralizing and often comes with the same results.
 Isn't that the definition of insanity?
 Doing the same thing over and over?

 In his recap of this event, I found it very hypocritical and devastating that he talked about me believing a lie, believing/following the dark side (Am I in Star Wars now?).

 In fact, throughout his entire sermon, this is what he inferred when he talked about my wife and me...
-We are constantly living in the dark, essentially following Satan because our faith and values are different from theirs, and we chose wrongly in our response to the world events at the time.
+We are constantly living in the dark, essentially following Satan because our faith and values are different from theirs, and we chose differently in our response to the world events at the time.

 Again, this is another good example of their spiritual superiority complex and spiritual deafness.
 More of their chest-thumping Pharisaism.

 Furthermore, any sincerity and hope of reconciliation that came out of that March meeting was essentially destroyed by that sermon.
 Didn't I spend all of that time in March explaining the devastating effects of those emails?
 The devastating hurt, over the years, brought on by your questioning of my faith?
-Meddling in our lifves through manipulation and abuse?
+Meddling in our lives through manipulation and abuse?

 Actually, this sermon was worse than the email.
 The email, at least, was private.
 My father-in-law, wanting to elicit both sympathy and adulation through his twisted narrative, did it in a public venue.
 A church.

 He chose to vilify and tear my wife and me down in front of other believers, all in an attempt to exalt himself and push his ideologies.
 That is disgusting.
-That is a new level of horridness and evil, even for my inlaws.
+That is a new level of horridness and evil, even for my in-laws.

-We actually had them visit a couple of months later on Mother's Day.
+We had them visit a few months later on Mother's Day.
 Yup.
-They got to spend time with our family, watch our daughter play soccer and had my wife make them a lovely breakfast on the Sunday.
-Does that really scream hate and persecution?
+They got to spend time with our family, watch our daughter play soccer, and have my wife make them a lovely breakfast on the Sunday.

-And lets not forget, just six weeks after we invited them back into our home and lives again – we were rewarded with this horrible hate-filled, deceitful sermon about us.
-No wonder we had decided to pull away...
+And let's not forget, just six weeks after we invited them back into our home and lives again – we were rewarded with this horrible, hate-filled, deceitful sermon about us.

 Over the years, I have pretty much given my father-in-law a “free pass” for a lot of the hurt that has been done to us.
 We have always assumed that my mother-in-law was the vocal and seemingly opinionated one who wrote all the letters.